chrisashe00/FACTS/README.md

 find out how to add platformIO to your project here: https://platformio.org/install (install PlatformIO for VSCode)

-Once PlatformIO is added to this project, you need to install the relevant header .h libraries using the PlatformIO home screen.
-Then you can compile and upload this code to an ESP32 and control your microscope!
+Once PlatformIO is installed and added to this project, you need to install the relevant header .h libraries using the PlatformIO home screen. the **main.cpp** file is the file that contains all the code that controls the electrinics of the microscope Then you can compile and upload this code to an ESP32 and control your microscope!